sara-nl/singularity-course/run-singularity-cartesius.md

  ls  #Check if the output is present in your directory cat slurm-yourjobid.out
  ```

+ > **_Food for brain:_**
+>
+> * Do you recall the $TMPDIR variable?
+What is the $TMPDIR path printed in the output and where did your python script run?

 #### 3.4 Submit a job using the --pwd/--bind option

-Now lets say you need to submit tens of hundreds of jobs.
-Can you afford an overhead of copying the image everytime?
-You may use the /scratch-shared space that is shared amongst all the worker nodes (unlike the local /scratch space).
+* Now lets say you need to submit tens of hundreds of jobs.
+Can you afford an overhead of copying the image everytime to `/scratch` in each job?
+You may use the `/scratch-shared` space that is shared amongst all the worker nodes (unlike the local `/scratch` space).
 It can be a temporary placeholder for the images when you run your jobs.

  ```sh
  mkdir /scratch-shared/$USER/